 How to find cheap flights

-In general inter-continental or very long distances should be covered with flights.
-With the current rise of low-cost airlines there is now a great deal of choice when it comes to reaching destination and prices are cheaper than ever.
+In general, inter-continental or very long distances should be covered with flights.
+With the current rise of low-cost airlines there is now a great deal of choice when it comes to reaching a destination and prices are cheaper than ever.
 We recommend using a few different flight comparison search engines.
 Kiwi is a new favourite among travellers.
 On average, we have found the cheapest flights with them compared to the other websites out there.

 Of course, it is always worth checking Skyscanner to guarantee you’re getting the best deal.
 Both websites offer great flexible search options, allowing flexible search options to find the cheapest airport to fly into, and also see prices for a full month if you’re flexible on travel dates.